Sunday, July 31, 2022

 The question often arises with farm and ranch clients that engage in estate, business or succession planning as to what the optimal entity structure is for the business?
 There’s no easy, one-size-fits-all answer to that question.
 It simply depends on numerous factors.
 In fact, the question is best answered by asking a question in return – what do you want the farming or ranching business to look like after you and your spouse are gone?
 What are your goals and objectives.
 If planning starts from that standpoint, then it is often much easier to get set on a path for creating an “optimal” entity structure.

-Some thoughts on structuring the farming or ranching business – that’s the topic of today’s post
+Some thoughts on utilizing a C corporation for the farming or ranching business – that’s the topic of today’s post

 Food For Thought

 In many planning scenarios it is useful to create a checklist of points to consider that are relevant in the entity selection decision making process.
 The next step would then be to apply those points to the goals and objectives of the parties.
 For starters, consider the following:

 C corporations.
 The following are relevant to C corporations:

 - A C corporation can be formed tax free if: (1) property is exchanged for property; (2) the transferors (as a group) hold 80 percent or more of the stock immediately after the exchange of property for stock; and (3) the formation is for a business purpose.

 Note: Be mindful about making stock gifts shortly after incorporation if doing so would drop the transferor group beneath the 80 percent threshold.
 How long is “shortly”?
 There is no clear answer to that question.